Dry, itchy scalp driving you round the bend?

 Balmonds: ideal for sensitive skin

-“Being a life long sufferer of a dry scalp, I’ve tried everything from steroid creams to traditional Chinese medicine in my search for an effective scalp lotion.
-Having recently discovered Balmonds and their amazing range of products, I am glad (and relieved) to say that my search is now over!
-Scalp Oil, which I apply every time I wash my hair, has all but cleared up my flaky scalp”
+“Being a life-long sufferer of a dry scalp, I’ve tried everything from steroid creams to Chinese medicine in my search for an effective scalp lotion.
+Having recently discovered Balmonds and their amazing range, I'm glad to say my search is now over!
+Scalp Oil, which I apply every time I wash my hair, has all but cleared up my flaky scalp.”